-well actually, hold on, let’s back up. first, i climbed to the top of my larder, reached my paw behind the skull and crossbones sign, careful not to disturb the trap, and pulled out my secret chile basket.
+Well actually, hold on, let’s back up.
+First, I climbed to the top of my larder, reached behind the skull and crossbones sign, careful not to disturb the trap, and pulled out my secret chile basket.

-(i just realized we must truly be chummy cats now, ’cause i’m telling you about my hidden chile basket!) yes peeps, this is my basket full-o’-hot-gold gathered from around the globe. there’s more underneath, but what you can see is aleppo-style pepper from turkey, white peppercorns from kerala, new mexican chile powder, the whole red chiles are from a particularly succulent bush from thine own garden, and, ok, there’s some real cinnamon from sri lanka on the side there. but, what you really want to know about is the two bags in the front, brought back by yours truly from bhutan, where it’s called local pepper, but what’s otherwise known as szechuan pepper.
+Yes peeps, this is my basket full-o’-hot-gold gathered from around the globe.
+There’s more underneath, but what you can see is Aleppo-style pepper from Turkey, white peppercorns from Kerala, New Mexican chile powder, the whole red chiles are from a particularly succulent bush from thine own garden, and, ok, there’s some real cinnamon from Sri Lanka on the side there.
+But, what you really want to know about is the two bags in the front, brought back by yours truly from Bhutan, where it’s called local pepper, but what’s otherwise known as Szechuan pepper.

-if you can’t get your paws on any this go round, you can omit it all together and you will still have a very lovely and exotic tasting chutney. you can just call it 4 spice kumquat chutney and no one will be the wiser.
+Or you can omit it all together and you will still have a very lovely tasting chutney.
+You can just call it 4 Spice Kumquat Chutney and no one will be the wiser.

 1 & 1/2 pounds kumquats (preferably organic)